Kimco Continues to Transform its Properties & its Portfolio Toward its 2020 Vision

 In a timely decision to reinvest in the United States, Kimco completed its divestment from Canada and Mexico to focus solely on its US assets.
-The goal, as described in its 2020 Vision plan, is to create “high-quality” properties located primarily in major metro areas.
+The goal, as described in its long term strategy plan, is to create “high-quality” properties located primarily in major metro areas.
 As shown, Kimco completed it’s strategic four year exit from other countries as of this quarter.

 Charts: Kimco’s divestment from other countries, which accelerated starting in 2013, has just been completed this quarter.
 Though GLA (gross leasable area) has decreased, Kimco’s goal is to manage only “high quality” properties with low vacancies and high density regions.

 Shedding its foreign properties allows the company to avoid currency fluctuations, foreign political turmoil, allocate management to key metro areas and avoid any new taxes/tariffs put in place by the new administration.
 “We applaud steps KIM is taking to simplify its business model” said S&P analyst C. Seifert, who was impressed with Kimco’s efforts to reduce its exposure to certain overseas markets and joint ventures.

 While the company’s ambitions are clear, the it still faces many challenges during its transformation.
 First, the company must carefully redistribute the funds from the sale of its final foreign assets.
 Closing out 2016, the company sold off its final three properties in Mexico, one in Chile and 27 in Canada, generating $417 million for the company.
 However, for the year, sales of 34 Canadian centers have grossed the company nearly $895 million.